-Zoe Adkins wrapped up her second season as head coach of the Franklin Pierce University field hockey program in 2016 (hiring release).
+Zoe Adkins enters her third season as head coach of the Franklin Pierce University field hockey program in 2017 (hiring release).
 The third head coach in program history, through two seasons at the helm in Rindge, Adkins has posted a 13-22 record (.371 winning percentage) over 35 games.
 Previously, she spent the 2014 season as the program's graduate assistant coach.

 The 2016 campaign saw the team take a step back to a 3-14 mark, which included an 0-12 record in Northeast-10 play, the program's first-ever winless season in conference play.
 While the team struggled to produce wins, the campaign was not without bright spots.
 The offense struggled to find goals, striking just 13 times in 17 games, but junior Carly Canavan provided nearly half that offense, with six goals.
 The half-dozen tallies moved her career total to 26 goals, just eight behind the program record.